SEO Agent16 min read

 Schema markup accelerated indexing

 Every article included Article, FAQ, and BreadcrumbList schema markup.
 Pages with comprehensive schema were indexed faster than those with minimal markup.
-In cycle 11, we added SoftwareApplication schema to comparison pages after discovering that every competitor cited in AI Overviews had this schema.
+The agent also added SoftwareApplication schema to comparison pages after discovering that every competitor cited in AI Overviews had this schema.

 Instant indexing via API made a measurable difference

 Pages submitted via the Google Indexing API and IndexNow were discovered and crawled significantly faster than pages left for natural discovery.
-We submitted 43 URLs in one batch and saw indexing movement within days.
+Batch submissions saw indexing movement within days rather than the weeks typical of natural discovery.

 Internal linking created topical authority signals

-The agent automatically built internal links between related articles: industry pages linked to the main "best AI receptionist" comparison, alternatives pages linked to head-to-head comparisons, and cost guides linked to comparison and industry pages.
-This created a web of topically connected content that Google interpreted as authority.
+Effective internal linking connects related articles: industry pages link to the main comparison page, alternatives pages link to head-to-head comparisons, and cost guides link to both.
+This creates a web of topically connected content that Google interprets as authority.
+An AI agent builds these connections across every article it publishes.

 What We Would Do Differently